Mycenaean Female Figurines

-‘Phi’ and ‘Psi’ Type Mycenaean figurines date back to 1450-1100 BC in Mycenaean Greece.
-Made of terracotta, they were found in tombs, children’s graves, shrines and settlement areas.
-They got their names from their shape and a resemblance to the Greek letters of psi (ψ) and phi (Φ).
-These Mycenaean Terracotta Female Figures are modelled with breasts, facial features are wearing enveloping garments.
+These Mycenaean figurines date back to about 1400 BC from Mycenaean Greece.
+Made of terracotta, they were found in tombs, children’s graves, shrines and across settlement areas.
+These terracotta female figures of ‘Phi’ and ‘Psi’ type derive the names from their shape and a resemblance to the Greek letters of psi (ψ) and phi (Φ).
+The Psi (ψ) figures hold their arms up high in some form of supplication.
+The phi (Φ) figures hold their hands in front of their body as representative figures to be honoured.
+These Mycenaean terracotta female figures are modelled with breasts, facial features and they wear painted enveloping garments.

-The functions of these Mycenaean Female Figurines are unknown, although it has been suggested that their purpose changed with the context in which they were found. suggested uses were as children’s toys, votive figurines or grave offerings.
-Mycenaean figurines like these have been discovered together with Mycenaean pottery and seem to have played a significant role in the history of Mycenaean culture and religion.
+The functions of these figurines are not certain, although it has been suggested that their purpose changed with the context in which they were found.
+Suggested uses include votive figurines, grave offerings and figures of Goddess or Priestess for shrines.
+Mycenaean figurines like these have been discovered together with Mycenaean pottery, and they seem to have played a significant role in the history of Mycenaean culture and religion.
 Over five hundred figurines have been excavated from ancient sites such as cemeteries, settlements and shrines.

 Written Mycenaean records mention various priests and priestesses who were responsible for shrines and temples.
 Priestesses were prominent figures in society, and the role of Mycenaean women in religious festivities was also important.
 A universal Mycenaean religion is reflected in archaeological evidence with the Mycenaean Terracotta Female Figures that have been found all over Late Bronze Age Greece.